Back to Research

 Microfinance and Enterprise

 Bangladesh's microfinance sector, pioneered by Grameen Bank and BRAC, has been a global model for women's financial inclusion.
-With 92% of microfinance borrowers being women, the sector has extended credit access to millions who would otherwise be entirely excluded from the financial system.
-An estimated 7.2 million women-owned enterprises operate across the country, concentrated in livestock rearing, poultry, small-scale food processing, tailoring, and petty retail.
+With 92% of microfinance borrowers being women (CDF/Grameen/BRAC data), the sector has extended credit access to millions who would otherwise be entirely excluded from the financial system.
+An estimated 7.2 million women-owned enterprises operate across the country, concentrated in livestock rearing, poultry, small-scale food processing, tailoring, and petty retail (SME Foundation Enterprise Survey).

-However, formal financial inclusion remains limited.
-Only 36% of women hold accounts at formal financial institutions (compared to approximately 65% of men), and mobile money usage among women is just 20%.
-The digital gender divide, in which women are less likely to own smartphones or have internet access, constrains the potential of mobile banking to close the inclusion gap.
+Formal financial inclusion remains thin.
+Only 36% of women hold accounts at formal financial institutions (World Bank Findex 2021), against approximately 65% of men, and mobile money usage among women is just 20%.
+The digital gender divide, in which women are less likely to own smartphones or have internet access, limits the potential of agent banking and mobile finance to close this gap.

-Enterprise barriers: Women entrepreneurs face structural obstacles beyond credit: limited market information, exclusion from business networks, discriminatory property and inheritance laws that restrict collateral availability, and the double burden of enterprise management and domestic responsibilities.
+Enterprise barriers: Women entrepreneurs face obstacles beyond credit: limited market information, exclusion from business networks, discriminatory inheritance laws that restrict collateral availability, and the double burden of enterprise management and domestic responsibilities averaging 11.7 hours of unpaid care per day.

 Chapter 5